 We have a broad, child-centred curriculum which offers children learning that is both relevant to them and interesting (exciting) for them, whilst ensuring as a pre-requisite they develop the essential skills in reading, writing and maths.

 We believe that Early Years and the start of school is the most important to get right.
 Get the start right and it makes the rest of children’s education so much more likely to be happy and successful.

 We believe that learning must be tailored to the individual needs of the children in the class and that every class needs addressing differently to ensure equality of opportunity.

-It is a challenge to make this a reality, but one that is worth the time and effort involved.
-If we do so we will have achieved my aims I shared with staff on my first day at Swalecliffe, which are:
+It is a challenge to make this a reality of course, but one that is worth the time and effort involved.
+If we do so we will have achieved our three main aims, shared with staff and governors, on my first day at Swalecliffe, which are:

 1) To build on all that is Good or better about Swalecliffe and to make it an

 2) To make it the best school in the area in every way, where other local schools look

 to Swalecliffe for help, support and inspiration.